Virtual Vermont Masthead

 "Essex Junction" was the railroad designation, and conductors had for years identified it as such as they announced the stop, completely confounding the hapless traveller en route to Burlington, finding himself on a rail platform in a town he had never heard of.
 That name was offically adopted in 1865.

-Until recently, Essex Junction held the dubious distinction of being the home of the busiest intersection in the state, with Routes 15, 2A and 117 forming what is known locally as "Five Corners" in the center of the Village.
+Until recently, Essex Junction held the dubious distinction of being the location of the busiest intersection in the state, with Routes 15, 2A and 117 forming what is known locally as “Five Corners” in the center of the Village.
 Toss in a still-active rail junction (tracks cross all three routes within yards of the intersection), and you got rather frustrating traffic backups.
 Many were the motorists who found themselves at a dead stop, either unaware of the rail schedule or unable to take an alternate route.

 The construction of one leg of the long awaited, long-contested Circumferential Highway (Route 289) in the mid 90s relieved some of that load, allowing much of the traffic to and from what are essentially the bedroom communities further out Route 15 to bypass Five Corners.
 The Busiest Intersection Award, by the way, now goes to the corner of Williston Road and Dorset Street in South Burlington.